 Do Torbay’s seahorses really dance when they court?
 How do we learn about, and treasure more, the very special wildlife in Torbay’s seas?
 How do we then celebrate and give back to that natural world, and even explore new ways of protecting it?

-During three months in spring, residents of Torquay are invited by artist Shelley Castle to co-create objects and garments as offerings to the sea, with talks about the marine life in our seas and what we can do to help the sea thrive.
+Residents of Torbay have been working with artist Shelley Castle to co-create objects and garments as offerings to the sea - with talks about the marine life in our seas and what we can do to help the sea thrive.

 At the beach, we celebrate the wonders of local wildlife, particularly the seahorses that will be present out at sea.

 Under the water’s surface, the two main seahorses present in the bay, the Short-Snouted and Spiney Seahorse, will be busy courting with a dance - a tango of sorts.